metoceanapi/wxtiles-mbox/README.md

-# wxtiles

-This is a project for weather data visualization.
+# WXTiles API Product Documentation

+WXTiles API enable weather data visualization for programmers.
+This documentation provides instructions for how to use WXTiles API in your project.

-There are three main parts of the project:
+There are three main components of the product:

 1. [Splitter](https://github.com/metocean/wxtile-splitter) - a service that splits the datasets into tiles (PNG) and some metadata (JSON) served by a fileserver backend aka NGINX.
 2. [WxTiles-mbox source code](https://github.com/metoceanapi/wxtiles-mbox), npm [@metoceanapi/wxtiles-mbox](https://www.npmjs.com/package/@metoceanapi/wxtiles-mbox) - a JS API providing work with metadata, dataset manager and an implementation of a Custom MapBox-gl-gs Layer for visualizing the tiles using [Mapbox-gl-gs](https://www.mapbox.com/).
 3. [WxTiles-leaflet source code](https://github.com/metoceanapi/wxtiles-leaflet), npm [@metoceanapi/wxtiles-leaflet](https://www.npmjs.com/package/@metoceanapi/wxtiles-leaflet) - a JS API providing work with metadata, dataset manager and an implementation of a Custom Leaflet Layer for visualizing the tiles using [Leaflet](https://leafletjs.com/).

-## API
+## API Description

+The API can be used with 2 different frameworks: Leaflet and Mapbox-gl-gs.
-APIs for Leaflet and Mapbox-gl-gs are similar in many ways.
-The difference is in framework-specific implementations of the Custom Source/Layer.
+API for Leaflet and Mapbox-gl-gs are similar in many ways.
+The difference is in the framework-specific implementations of the Custom Source/Layer.

-Usage and API documentation is mainly equal for both frameworks.
+Usage and API documentation is mainly the same for both frameworks.

 ## DOCS